nirmalpratheep/ImageNetClassifier/README.md

 # ImageNet-1K Classification with ResNet-50

-**Goal: Achieve 75% Top-1 accuracy on ImageNet-1K validation set**
+**🎯 Achieved: 77.4% Top-1 accuracy on ImageNet-1K validation set** ✅

 A highly optimized PyTorch Lightning implementation for training ResNet-50 on ImageNet-1K with automatic learning rate finding, multi-GPU support, and comprehensive performance optimizations.
+This implementation successfully achieved **77.4% Top-1 accuracy** and **93.35% Top-5 accuracy** on the ImageNet-1K validation set.

 ## 🚀 Key Features